justliam42/MSOE-notes/Classes/CPE 1500/Week 2 - Design Levels, logic gates, functional waveform diagrams, canonical Boolean equations.md

 	- Becomes not the input... (wow)
 	- Not gate could be called inverter, complementer etc...
 	- Inverting byte becomes ones compliment
 - Truth table
 	- a table with inputs and outpouts
-	- Logic di
+- Logic diagram
+- IEEE std 91
+-